-If you are serious about improvement in 2016, you will find on our web site a variety of articles and tools which will assist you.
+If you are serious about improvement in 2021, the resources section of our website will provide you a variety of articles and tools which will assist you.

-These range from the Online Business Review for those wanting a more objective assessment, to our 101 Business Tips collection (our gift for those who complete the Online Business Review), 7 short videos and more than 45 articles on a range of different topics.
+These range from the Online Business Review for those wanting a more objective assessment, to our 101 Business Tips collection (our gift for those who complete the Online Business Review) and more than 45 articles on a range of different topics.

 Best wishes for a fantastic, happy, healthy and prosperous New Year!